LjeDamos/CultivationIdle/Readme.md

 Cultivation realms gate major multipliers, new techniques, and lifespan increases, requiring Qi, materials, and sometimes challenge clears to attempt breakthroughs.
 Attempts can include success odds and pity systems so that failure never triggers irreversible spirals, keeping progression pressure but avoiding frustration.
 Later realms integrate with world seeds so that chosen paths apply physics‑like modifiers to entire runs and influence which builds remain viable.

-### Techniques and formations

-Techniques provide active skills and passive effects that consume Qi, allowing targeted bursts of power, defense, or efficiency tuned to specific situations.
-Formations enhance multi‑entity scaling by coordinating disciples, allies, or constructs to amplify stats and automate tactical choices.
-Preset formations teach thresholds and resource breakpoints, then gradually open into fully programmable templates that tie into the advanced automation layer.

 ### Combat and exploration